Deevad/peppercarrot_scenarios/you-found-me-i-chose-you.md

 **Panel 17:** Carrot tumbles into a bushel of carrots.
 Several of them scatter all over the place but he manages to not make a huge mess in the ruckus.
 Cat-like Ninja reflexes in play.

 **Panel 18:** Pepper pulls the hat up from her eyes.
 Her persecutors are long gone.
-The staff from the orphanage finally realize something is up and head outside.
+The staff from the school finally realize something is up and head outside.
 Pepper looks around.

 _Adult 1:_ (Carrot-like speech bubble for exclamation)